TITLE 68: PROFESSIONS AND OCCUPATIONS

 1) Approved sponsor, as used in this Section, shall mean:

-C) Any other person, firm, association, corporation, or group that has been approved and authorized by the Division pursuant to subsection (c)(2) of this Section upon the recommendation of the Board to coordinate and present continuing education courses or programs.
+D) Any other person, firm, association, corporation, or group that has been approved and authorized by the Division pursuant to subsection (c)(2) upon the recommendation of the Board to coordinate and present continuing education courses or programs.

 A) That all courses and programs offered by the sponsor for CE credit will comply with the criteria in subsection (b) and all other criteria in this Section.
 The applicant shall be required to submit a sample 3 hour CE program with course materials, presenter qualifications and course outline for review prior to being approved as a CE sponsor;